 “...Hemp was so valuable, in terms of its contribution to the naval and trading successfulness of a nation, that wars were fought over it and, in some cases, pre-emptive strikes were staged on enemies to keep them from obtaining it.”

-Followers of our CBD Soda blog might remember our mentioning the adoration that many past United States presidents have expressed for hemp.
+Followers of our CBD Beverage Blog might remember our mentioning the adoration that many past United States presidents have expressed for hemp.
 In today's article we'll take a look at where their inspiration came from, and how the land that they were escaping was lush at the time with a flourishing hemp industry.

-Although you might be familiar with hemp being used nowadays as a popular food additive (often found in CBD beverages and even gummy bears), it was actually mandatory for British Naval vessels to carry a large store of hemp seeds with them at all times.
+Although you might be familiar with hemp being used nowadays as a popular food additive (sometimes found in CBD drinks and even gummy bears), it was actually mandatory for British Naval vessels to carry a large store of hemp seeds with them at all times.

 “Hemp arrived in Colonial America with the Puritans in the form of seed for planting and as fiber in the lines, sails and caulking of the Mayflower.
 British sailing vessels were never without a store of hemp seed, and Britain’s colonies were compelled by law to grow hemp.”

 This mandate may seem odd at first glance, but a cursory investigation shows just how useful the plant was for the navy.
 Hemp fiber was vital to the building and repair of naval ships for a number of reasons.
 Hemp is naturally resistant to rotting by way of its antimicrobial properties.
 This alone is of huge benefit to the integrity of sails and cordage (the massive ropes that hold ship sails in place) that are under constant stress from coarse salt water and exposure to the most severe of elements.